 In 2018, the national minimum wage in Bangladesh was 1,500 Bangladeshi Taka.
-This was raised to 8000 BDT/month in 2019.
+This was raised to 8000 BDT/month in 2019 and to 8100 BDT/month in 2020.
 However, the minimum wage could vary by sector — including in the garment industry, where there’s been talk of increasing the rate.
 For example, factory workers in Bangladesh get $68 a month as a minimum wage.
 Although Bangladesh compensation laws do not require any additional bonuses, employers will frequently offer housing assistance, education subsidies, and transportation allowances in addition to a basic salary.

 Employees who complete at least one year of service for your company are entitled to receive two festival bonuses each year.
 The individual bonuses cannot be more than the employee’s basic salary.